Go to Reviews.org AU Edition

 Thanks to what Samsung learned from the Galaxy Fold, I think the Z Flip is a phenomenal device and aligned with phenomenal potential.
 I can't wait to see what the Z Flip 2 improves on this first gen unit.
 Personally, I'd like to have back under the display, the fingerprint sensor and the telephoto camera back into the mix.

-Hey, we don't take it lightly that you've taken the time to watch this Samsung Galaxy Z Flip review with us, especially during this COVID lock down that many of us are in.
+Hey, we don't take it lightly that you've taken the time to watch this Samsung Galaxy Z Flip review with us.
 So we appreciate you.
 We appreciate you here at Reviews.org.
 I'm Tshaka Armstrong.
 Catch you on the next one.